Oghma-Infinium/Revenant/README.md

 To install Revenant, complete the following steps:

-1. Download Revenant from the link in [Waking Dreams](https://discord.gg/wakingdreams) Discord server.

-2. Unpack the file you just downloaded.

-3. Open Wabbajack App and press `Install From Disk`.
+1. Open Wabbajack and click `Browse Modlists`.

-4. Press the three dots next to `Target Modlist` and choose the `Revenant.wabbajack` file you just unpacked.

-5. Set the `Modlist Installation Location` to a folder such as `C:\Revenant`.
+2. Click `Show Unofficial` button on top right.
+3. Press the download button on Revenant and wait for it to download.
-   > **DO NOT** set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder.
+4. Set the installation folder to be somewhere like C:\Games\Revenant. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**

-6. The `Resource Download Location` line should fill out automatically after you set your `Modlist Installation Location`.
-   > The `Resource Download Location` does not need to be on the same drive as your Modlist Installation Location.
-You can set this location to a folder on an HDD for the sake of saving space.
+  > The download location does not need to be on a SSD, but it makes installing faster.

-7. Press the play arrow to begin the installation.
+5. Press the play button to begin.
+6. Turn on your favorite show or a nice long video essay Wabbajack does its thing.
+Alternatively read through this readme again.

-8. If the installation is successful, then rejoice and move onto the [Post Installation](#post-installation) section.
-If the installation is unsuccessful, refer to the [Problematic Files](#problematic-files) section and tips below or check the [Contact](#contact) section for support.
+7. If the installation is successful, then rejoice and move onto [post installation](#post-installation).
+If the installation is unsuccessful, follow what is below or join the [discord server](https://discord.gg/WakingDreams) for support.

 ---